This is what it was like to flee China on a charter plane bound for the US - Local News 8

 Two flights out of Wuhan landed Wednesday morning in California carrying about 350 passengers, bringing the number of such flights arriving in the US since January 29 to three.

-In the background, a large sheet of plastic separated the area where these passengers were sitting from the rest of the aircraft.
+In the background, a large sheet of plastic separated the area where passengers displaying symptoms would sit, Hannum said.
+Only one woman was moved to this area during the flight, he said.

+There were several families with small children or babies on board, Hannum said.
+And throughout the flight, at least one of them was “in meltdown around me at all times.”

+“Everyone was very understanding and did their best,” he said, “but it was quite stressful.”

 One of the planes remained at Travis Air Force Base.
 The second plane refueled before taking passengers later Wednesday morning to Marine Corps Air Station Miramar in San Diego, where they were undergoing a health screening.